khanadm/kubernetes-documentation/README.md

 Describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
 You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.

-Ingress
 ---

-Ingress is a load balancer for Kubernetes, the main purpose of ingress is to expose the HTTPS and HTTP routes that are outside the cluster to the services within the cluster itself.
-By the use of ingress controller, we can also define the rules which can turn control the traffic routing.

 ConfigMap
 ---